Threat Detection Engineering Services

 A typical engagement may include:

-Current-state detection coverage assessment
+Current state detection coverage assessment

-Telemetry and log-source inventory
+Telemetry and log source inventory

 MITRE ATT&CK-aligned detection gap analysis